Alberta CAEC Test

 Our Social Studies section has been completely revised to match the new CAEC standards, including updated content on Canadian geography, history, and diversity.

-The CAEC exam can only be written in the province where you live.
+The CAEC test can only be written in the province where you live.
 You’ll need to provide ID showing Alberta residency when you go to your test centre.

 Here are some of the CAEC testing centres in Alberta: